 because people forget Christ, but because they forget we are

-His workers.
-Christ has empowers Santa to further the message of
+His workers, not just in December, but throughout the entire year.
+Christ has empowered Santa to further the message of

 salvation, but we must participate in this.
 Just as Santa has no gifts